Queen of Rhodesia: History

-Accordingly Smith appointed Dupont as Officer Administering the Government in place of any royal appointment.
+Under the amended 1965 Constitution, a regent was to be appointed if Elizabeth did not designate a governor-general within 14 days.
 It was initially suggested by Rhodesian officials that, due to his Stuart ancestry, they would appoint the Duke of Montrose as regent until Elizabeth accepted the Rhodesian crown.
 The suggestion was rejected as a violation of the Regency Act 1953.
+However, Smith still professed loyalty to the royal family.
+For this reason, on 16 December, Smith appointed Dupont as Officer Administering the Government in place of any royal appointment.
 On the British side, the diplomat Michael Palliser suggested that Elizabeth appoint her husband Prince Philip as governor-general and have him arrive with a detachment of Coldstream Guards to legally sack Smith and the Rhodesian Front.
 However the plan was not feasible due to bringing the royal family into politics, as well as the risk to Philip's safety.

 Power

 The monarch's powers were the same as prior to the Unilateral Declaration of Independence.
 However they were de facto exercised by the Officer Administering the Government (Clifford Dupont) rather than by the governor of Southern Rhodesia (Sir Humphrey Gibbs) as Queen Elizabeth II's de jure representative.
 Every Rhodesian Bill presented to the Officer Administering the Government, had the following words of enactment: